shannah/cn1-css/README.md

 A library to add support for designing Codename One themes using CSS (Cascading Style Sheets).

+#Requirements

+- Your development machine must have Java 8 installed.

 ## Features

 * .css files compiled to native Codename One .res theme files at compile time.